 - Craighurst

 - o Residential

 - o Employment Area

-- o Community Use

-- o Environmental Protection
+- $\circ \quad \text{Community Use} \\$

+- $\circ \quad \text{Environmental Protection}$

 - Horseshoe Valley

 - o Low Density Residential

 - o Medium Density Residential

-- o Commercial
+- \circ Commercial

 - o Village

 - Recreational

+- o Community Use

 2.2 Craighurst Settlement Area

 - 1. The Craighurst Settlement Area applies to lands that are intended to provide an appropriate mix of residential, commercial and institutional uses, as shown on Schedule B1 to this Plan. - 2.
 The Craighurst Settlement Area policies of this Plan shall provide the basis for the development of a diverse community area in a manner that has the greatest positive impact on the quality of life in Craighurst and adjacent area.
 The policies of this Plan shall ensure that new development is planned on a comprehensive basis that will be serviced by full sewer and water services. - 3.
 The Craighurst Settlement Area includes the following area-specific designations: - Residential; - Employment Area; - Community Use; and, - Environmental Protection. - 4.
 The purpose of this approach is to recognize the detailed planning work previously undertaken for this area.
 The sub-designations ensure that unique policy provisions are established in a consistent manner throughout the area.
 All other policies and provisions of this Plan, shall also apply to development within this area. - 5.
 In the Craighurst Settlement Area, no more than 75% of all new dwellings shall be single detached dwellings.
 The remainder shall be made up of a combination of other dwelling types.